codinasion-archive/codinasion-programme/programme/celsius-to-fahrenheit/index.md

 ---
 title: Celsius to Fahrenheit
-description: Write a program to convert the temperature from Celsius to Fahrenheit and from Fahrenheit to Celsius
+description: Write a program to convert the temperature from Celsius to Fahrenheit
+contributors:
+  - seraph776
 ---

 import README from "./README.md"